faceyspacey/respond-framework-docs-old/README.md

 ## Modular (did I hear you say "Redux Modules"??)

 Respond Framework is modular and encapsulated like React components, but at a higher level.
-It gives you a birds-eye perspective of important portions of your app & enables separate developer teams to go off and build with confidence that what they bring back will plugin nicely.
+It gives you a birds-eye perspective of important portions of your app & enables separate developer teams to go off and build with the confidence that what they bring back will plug in nicely.

 Your app is composed of *Respond Modules*, which encapsulate **routes**, **components**, **reducers** and everything else you may need. `moduleProps` allow you to share `state`, `actions`, and `types` between parent modules and their children.